javaxcel/javaxcel-core/README.md

 If you want to name a sheet, add option `ExcelWriteStrategy.SheetName`.

-If you don't, the default name is `Sheet`.
+The default of sheet name is `Sheet` trailing sheet number according to rule of spreadsheet program.

 <br><br>